Three Things to Know Before Hiking Old Man of Storr

 “Perhaps Isle of Skye won’t be that crowded,” we thought.

-Yet, by the time we reached Old Man of Storr on our daily itinerary, it was apparent this wasn’t the case.
+Yet, by the time we reached the Old Man of Storr hike on our daily itinerary, it was apparent this wasn’t the case.
 It was early May, the beginning of tourist season in this part of the country, yet cars lined the road a mile past the trailhead.
 Tiny black dots speckled the hillside trudging slowly upward toward the main viewpoint.